 - 1.74″ exhaust

-They remained the same for each year and were the same size as a 440 without the Six Pack.
+They remained the same for each year and were the same size as a regular 440.
 As stated earlier the valve stems were chrome.

 The valve springs used on a Six Pack engine were Hemi valve springs.

-The rocker arms for a 440 Six Pack pivot on rocker arm shafts.
+The rocker arms pivot on rocker arm shafts.
 There is one shaft per head.
 There are spacers between the rockers.

 The Six Pack and 6BBL engines used a different camshaft than the 440 but it had the same lift and duration.

 The camshaft was a low-taper camshaft which used flat-face tappets (lifters).
 This enabled some rotation of the lifters in the lifter bore which was to reduce excessive wear and tear on the cam.

 There is some differing opinions on the camshaft specs.
 Chrysler didn’t help when they advertised a larger cam at first then what was actually used.

 Many magazine articles back in ’69 also had different specs from one article to the next.